 If you are an avid James Patterson fan or even want the rare opportunity to own an authentic Presidential autograph, you can get the book autographed by both on the actual book (not a bookplate).
 Check it out!

 I read a bold review one day, it was on the Middle School series Public School Superhero, and it just made my day, made me love James Patterson more than I already had (if that’s possible).

-The reviewee says ” The book is about an African American sixth-grade chess devotee named Kenny Wright who lives in an inner city….. and you’re not.
+The reviewer says ” The book is about an African American sixth-grade chess devotee named Kenny Wright who lives in an inner-city….. and you’re not.
 How did you capture this witty kid and his voice?”